Advantech

 "From 3 days of work to under 3 hours!"

-After we delivered our design at the end of the internship, Eco-enterprise undergone a pre-launch testing and is now implemented in real world scenarios.
+Our design undergone a pre-launch testing and is now implemented in real world scenarios.
 I am proud to say that our design has marked a milestone enterprise solution for energy management in the industry!

 📈